shanelindsay/tmux-slurm-notifier/dev/s/posis/README_posis_multi.md

 - Posts the model's final stdout back to GitHub (trimmed to remove Codex CLI chatter) with truncation and timeout safeguards.
 - Adds an 👀 reaction to the triggering comment whenever a run completes successfully.
 - tmux launcher script (`tmux-start-multi.sh`) keeps the watcher alive in a named session.
+- Remembers the last Codex run per issue so a plain `codexe` comment resumes by default; force a fresh run with `codexe new` or resume a specific id with `codexe resume <id>`.

 ## Prerequisites
 - Python 3.9 or newer (CentOS 7 users: load a modern Python module or conda env).